Asian Art Outpost

 It's been said that wisdom comes from good judgment, and good judgment comes from experience, while experience comes from a series of times when you used bad judgment.

-This Chinese proverb makes the simplest connection between experience and wisdom.
+經驗是智慧之母 is a Chinese proverb that makes the simplest connection between experience and wisdom.

-See Also...
-Failure Is The Mother Of Success | Wisdom | Learn From Wisdom
+See Also: Failure is the Mother of Success | Wisdom | Learn From Wisdom

 Failure is the Mother of Success